opencodeiiita/HandsForHunger/README.md

-# HandsForHunger
+# Hands For Hunger
 An App to prevent Food Wastage by connecting NGO's to the potential donors.

-## What problem HandsForHunger solves?
+## What problem Hands For Hunger solves?
 Our app ensures a 'Two Way Connection' between NGO's and the donors.
-The donors can easily look for NGOs ready to accept whenever they have a sufficient amount.
-And the NGOs can also see the number of donors available whenever they want to reach the hungry.
+The NGOs can find food donors available in their vicinity whenever they have a huge mass to cater, while the donors can also easily look for NGOs ready to accept the food.

 ## Tech Stack
 * Flutter
 * Firebase

+## Requirments
+- Android Studio Dolphin | 2021.3.1
+- SDK Version 21

 ## How To Setup
-* Make sure your machine is having internet connection.
+- Make sure your machine is having an internet connection.
-* Open shell (which ever your OS support) on your PC.
-* Change drive to the location where you want your project to be copied.
-* Clone it to your local setup by using command git clone ```<repo link>```.
-* Once cloned, Run the following command in the root directory of the project ```npm install```.
-* After the process is completed, run the command ```npm run dev```.

-## Local Setup

 - Fork the repo.
 - Clone it to your local setup by using the command `git clone <repo link>`
 - Open the project with Android Studio.